 From the people selling their wares to the occasional performers and local politicians who show up to meet with constituents, it’s a really cool place to visit when you’re in Fredericton.

 Stop by on a Saturday morning and you’ll see what I mean.

 8. Music at the Lunar Rogue

 The food here is quite good, and I recommend it.
-And it’s right smack in the middle of downtown, so it’s a great place to start or end your night.
+And it’s right smack in the middle of downtown, so it’s a great place to end your night.
 If you want to start with a night of excellent craft beer, you should visit one of the places up above.